Ultrasquid9/Generic-Emerald-Enhancement-Hack/README.md

 	* run indoors
 	* run without running shoes
 	* no more running shoes tutorial
-	* run on the Fortree City bridges
+	* run on the Fortree City and Pacifidlog Town bridges
 	* following pokemon (merrp)

 * Faster menus